 Dyson recommends washing it once every 30 days.
 But if you live in an area with a lot of dust or sand, it is a good idea to clean more often.

-There are replacement filters available just in case you want to buy something extra and minimize the downtime while waiting for the filter to dry.
+Replacement filters are available for purchase in case you need an extra one to minimize downtime while waiting for the filter to dry.

 Replacement batteries